Candlemas in Mexico:

 In Mexico this holiday is celebrated as Día de la Candelaria, known as Candlemas in English, because candles were brought to the church to be blessed.

-In Mexico Día de la Candelaria is a follow-up to the festivities of Kings Day on January 6th, when children receive gifts and families and friends break bread together, specifically Rosca de Reyes, a special sweet bread with figurines hidden inside.
+In Mexico Día de la Candelaria is a follow-up to the festivities of Kings Day on January 6th, when children receive gifts and families and friends gather together to eat Rosca de Reyes, a special sweet bread with figurines of a baby (representing the Child Jesus) hidden inside.
 The person (or people) who received the figurines on Kings Day are supposed to host the party on Candlemas Day.
 Tamales are the food of choice.

-Another important custom in Mexico, particularly in areas where traditions run strong, is for families to own an image of the Christ child, a niño Dios.
-At times a godparent is chosen for the niño Dios, who is then responsible for hosting various celebrations between Christmas and Candlemas.
-First, on Christmas eve the niño Dios is placed in the Nativity scene, on January 6th, King's Day, the child is brought presents from the Magi, and on February 2nd, the child is dressed in fine clothes and presented in the church.
+Another important custom in Mexico, particularly in areas where traditions run strong, is for families to own an image of the Christ Child, which is called Niño Dios.
+At times a godparent is chosen for the Niño Dios, who is then responsible for hosting various celebrations between Christmas and Candlemas.
+First, on Christmas eve the Niño Dios is placed in the Nativity scene, on January 6th, King's Day, the child is brought presents from the Magi, and on February 2nd, the child is dressed in fine clothes and presented in the church.

 See photos of Dia de la Candelaria celebrations.